Glossary

 Can I define custom routing rules?

 Yes.
-With LLMWise you can specify the exact model per request for full control, use Auto mode for automatic heuristic routing, or build custom logic in your application that selects the model parameter dynamically.
-All approaches use the same OpenAI-compatible API endpoint.
+With LLMWise you can specify the exact model per request for full control, use Auto mode for automatic routing, or build custom logic in your application that selects the model parameter dynamically.
+All approaches use the same LLMWise endpoint and SDKs.